snowfallorg/cowsay/README.md

 }
 ```

-Then add the overlay or use the `quickjs` package from this flake directly.
+Then add the overlay or use the packages from this flake directly.

 ```nix
 {